katharinemarielee/select4review/README.md

 ```

 ### Credit/comments/questions
-If you find this helpful or have any comments/questions, please let me know by email at katharinemarielee@gmail.com !
+If you find this helpful or have any comments/questions, please let me know.